cmdruid/regtest-workbench/README.md

 > Tip: *Use your initial miner node as your main faucet, since the block rewards will have made him filthy rich!
 Miners may also generate more blocks in order to procure funds if their wallet balance is low.*

-Nodes with the `--tor` flag will auto-magically setup onion routing and peer with other tor-enabled nodes, no extra configuration required.
+Nodes with the `--tor` flag will auto-magically use onion routing when peered with other tor-enabled nodes, no extra configuration required.
 This flag will also make the endpoints on a given node available as (v3) hidden services.
 Tor nodes can still communicate with non-tor nodes, but will default to using tor when available.

 All the pertinent settings, keys and credentials for running nodes are namespaced and stored in the `/share` folder.
 Each node will mount and scan this folder in order to peer and communicate with other nodes.
 Files for a given node are refreshed when you restart that node, so feel free to modify a node's settings and data on a frequent basis!